Nonadiabatic effect in high order harmonic generation revealed by a fully analytical method: The derivation of the kinetic energy and return time of returned electron

 By substituting Eqs. (\ref{eq:sin}) and Eq. (\ref{eq:cos}) into Eq. (\ref{eq:return kinetic energy1}), one can derive the kinetic energy of the returned electron as a function of $\tau$, expressed as Eq. (\ref{eq:kinetic energy}).
-Therefore, it appears that the return time can be expressed as
+Then the return time can be expressed as